Last updated on January 2nd, 2023 at 12:13 pm

 I’m not affiliated with them, but Jez Industries is a great place to turn to for treadmill installation nationwide.
 No matter where you live in the US, they have pros in your area to take care of the job.
 You can get their contact info here.

 Recommended Treadmills by use

 I’m always leary when I see lists titled “Best treadmills of 2020”.
 Best treadmills for what?
 Training for a marathon?
 Going on daily walks?
-Lightly jogging every day?
+Light jogging every day?

-The first step to buying the perfect treadmill for you is to identify your general use first.
-Once you know that, you’ll have a better idea of what is perfect for you.
+The first step to buying the perfect treadmill is to identify your general use.
+Once you know that, you’ll better understand what is perfect for you.

 Best All-Around Treadmill for Most Home Gyms